 Code Kids is improving access for children (10-15 years old) from rural and small urban areas to digital training through community-based coding clubs, hosted by rural libraries or by local volunteers, such as local teachers and organizations.

-Although born and raised in a digitalized world, children today aren`t necessarily digitally literate1.
-Acquiring digital skills such as algorithmic thinking, content production, teamwork, problem solving, and others requires a structured, long-term educational process2.
+Although born and raised in a digitalized world, children today aren’t necessarily digitally literate.
+Acquiring digital skills such as algorithmic thinking, content production, teamwork, problem solving, and others requires a structured, long-term educational process.
 This is particularly true in Romania, according to Eurostat, in 2019, we were on the last position in Europe with only 56% of young people (16-24 years old) with basic or above basic digital skills (the EU average share being 80%).

 Since 2017, Fundația Progress has been implementing Code Kids program with the mission to improve access to digital education in rural areas and small towns.
 Code Kids is designed as a community-based model providing a two-year digital education course for children aged 10-15, via coding clubs hosted by local public libraries.

 It all started in village in Vâlcea, Pietrari, where, after a successful participation to the competition Hour of code, the library created a weekly club for coding using resources available online.
 Building on the know-how and infrastructure created through the Biblionet Program (2009-2015) funded by the Bill and Melinda Gates Foundation, the Progress Foundation developed a network of Code Kids clubs in libraries.
 Now the deployment of the program is facilitated by over 200 librarians which received training on how to include coding clubs as a library service.